aureliusenterprise/aurelius-atlas-documentation/docs/onboard-datasources.md

     This refers to the keys associated with the messages in a topic.

 Adding descriptions in the Aurelius Atlas is important for improving data understanding.
-The onboarding process can retrieve descriptions from a schema registry if one is available.
+The onboarding process can retrieve descriptionsfrom a schema registry if one is available.
 Otherwise, descriptions have to be added manually.

 ### Running the onboarding module